josuttis/belleviews/README.md

                             vBel.begin(), vBel.end(),
                             0L);

+Belle views are more consistent and complete.
+For example, you have consistent names of all view types and an adaptor/factory for all of them:

+    std::ranges::subrange s1{++coll.begin(), --coll.end()};    // strange name, no factory

+    auto s2 = bel::views::sub(++coll.begin(), --coll.end());   // factory with consistent name

-For more examples, see in sources: testdrop.cpp, testtake.cpp, testfilter.cpp
+For more examples, see in sources all the test code.

 ## Design decisions